Good will is a prerequisite, but it alone is not enough.

 "Unable to pacify the Hungarian barons, Leopold revoked the grant of freedom to the serfs.
 In Bohemia and Austria, most of the reforms remained.
 The edicts of toleration were not revoked, the closed monasteries were not readmitted, and the church remained subject to the laws of the state.
 Economic legislation had liberated trade and industry, giving them a sustained boost.
 Austria made the transition from a medieval to a modern state without bloody revolutions and participated in the diverse cultural life of the 19th century."
 (1, S. 214).

-Joseph II went down in history as a far-sighted reformer who wanted too much too quickly.
-For he did not succeed - despite all his good will and personal example - in inspiring his peoples for the manifold reforms.
+Joseph II has gone down in history as a far-sighted reformerwho wanted too much too quickly.
+For despite all his good will and personal example, he did not succeed in inspiring his people with the various reforms.

 The "old thinking" and the "new knowledge" stood opposite each other without understanding.

-Here is a summary appreciation of the complicated personality of Joseph II by a historian who was still relatively close to him in time and who had to flee Germany after the revolution of 1848/49:
+Here a Summarizing assessment of the complicated personality of Joseph II by a historian who was still relatively close to him at the time and who had to flee Germany after the revolution of 1848/49: